Concordium/concordium.github.io/source/mainnet/net/nodes/node-requirements.rst

 take time to process the blocks, it will typically be faster than requesting them from peers.

-This feature is enabled by default in all operating systems since version 6.1 and is controlled by the ``CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM`` environment variable in the configuration file.
+This feature is enabled by default in all distributions since version 6.1 and is controlled by the ``CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM`` environment variable in the configuration file.
 To disable this feature unset the environment variable.